slyfalco/The-MoonHack-Project/README.md

 - Music and sound effects

 **In progress:**
-- To upload all changes by the 31th of July 2023
+- To upload all changes by the 31st of July 2023
+- Improved Auto clear function

 *** ***
 SCREENSHOT OF PROJECT OUTPUT: